 PHP is a server-side language that is used to build websites, primarily with WordPress.
 Approximately 80% of the web is powered by PHP, including social networks like Facebook, which has 2.41 billion active users.
 PHP has risen to popularity because it makes it easy to update your website.
 But, this handy feature also makes PHP more vulnerable to attacks from the outside.
 As a result, PHP is an extremely important programming language to learn if you’re going to work in Cyber Security.

 One of the most common “hacking” attempts on PHP-based sites are DDoS (Denial of Service) attacks, which aim to shut down your site.
 Hackers can even use PHP to delete all of the data on your site if you’re not careful with how you’ve built it.
 Therefore, knowing how to identify and solve these vulnerabilities in PHP code can save your organization or your client’s entire database.

 Python is one of the best programming languages for Cyber Security professionals on the offensive.
-With a growing number of libraries, you can use Python to perform malware analysis, create intrusion detection systems, and send TCP packets to machines without the need for third-party tools.
+With a growing number of libraries, you can learn about how Python is used to perform malware analysis, create intrusion detection systems, send TCP packets to machines without the need for third-party tools and more.
 In plain English, this means that you can build the programs you need instead of buying them from someone else.
 You can also build scripts that automate your work and make you much more efficient.

 Many hackers also use Python to create scripts that do the work for them.
 One such example is AutoSploit, a tool created by hackers that automatically searches the web for vulnerable users, hacks into their computers, and remotely executes code.
 And, since no hacking skills are required to operate the program, almost anyone with the intent can download and use such programs to steal information.